trailofbits/cb-multios/cqe-challenges/KPRCA_00010/README.md

 bias his or her functions.
 What a programmer may assume to be trivially obvious, may end up being the difference between a vulnerable and properly functioning program.

-The vulnerability is meant to test a system's ability to reason through the values allocating vs cgc_indexing a buffer.
+The vulnerability is meant to test a system's ability to reason through the values allocating vs indexing a buffer.